 Have Any AI Labs Responded To The Letter?

 Yet, it took some time for Musk to respond to the mail.
-Importantly, Musk contributed to OpenAI’s early funding in 2015 but ultimately withdrew his support, citing a conflict of interest due to Tesla’s interest in AI.
+Notably, Musk contributed to OpenAI’s early funding in 2015 but ultimately withdrew his support, citing a conflict of interest due to Tesla’s interest in AI.